mredenti/gpu-computing-school/KOKKOS/matVecMul/index.md

     You can compile the program using the Makefile provided.

-    ??? example "Serial compilation and execution"

-        By default, the Makefile compiles for serial execution.
-To compile the program, simply run:
+    Compile with CUDA support

     ```shell
-        make
+    make BACKEND=cuda
     ```

-        The compilation step should give you yield an executable named `vecAdd.serialx`

-        To run the serial Kokkos version of the vector addition program launch an interactive session and run the program
+    Launch an interactive session and run the matrix vector multiplication varying the number of rows N while keeping constant the size S of the matrix

     ```shell
-        srun -N 1 --ntasks-per-node=1 --cpus-per-task=1 -p boost_usr_prod --gres=gpu:0 -A <your_project_name> --time=00:10:00 --pty /bin/bash
+    srun -N 1 --ntasks-per-node=1 --cpus-per-task=1 -p boost_usr_prod --gres=gpu:1 -A <your_project_name> --time=00:10:00 --pty /bin/bash
-        ./vecAdd.serialx
     ```

-    ??? example "Cuda compilation and execution"

-        Kokkos supports various backends such as CUDA for GPUs.
-To compile the program for a specific backend, you can pass the BACKEND variable to Make.

-        For example, to compile with CUDA support, use:

     ```shell
-        make BACKEND=cuda
+    ./matVecMul.cudax -N 12
     ```

-        ???+ question

-            What do you note different about the compilation w.r.t. the serial compilation?

-        The compilation step should give you yield an executable named `vecAdd.cudax`

-        Launch an interactive session and run the program

     ```shell
-        srun -N 1 --ntasks-per-node=1 --cpus-per-task=1 -p boost_usr_prod --gres=gpu:1 -A <your_project_name> --time=00:10:00 --pty /bin/bash
-        ./vecAdd.cudax
+    ./matVecMul.cudax -N 5
     ```

-??? tip "Optional: Comparing performances against Cuda/SYCL version"

-    - Implement your own version of vector addition in CUDA (perhaps retrieve one from the exercises during the school)
-    - Time the execution in a similar manner as for the Kokkos vector program and compare the execution times

-    **You may just compare performance to a SYCL version as well**
+    ???+ question

+        What do you note about the execution time and/or the bandwidth?

+        ??? example " "
+            Take a note of the bandwidths or the execution time.
+You will compare them to the ones obtained in the next exercise when you will re-write the Matrix Vector Multiplication kernel using team policies

 ??? success "Next"

     Great!
-We can now turn to running our first Kokkos program [Tutorial 02: Matrix Vector Multiplication](./matVecMul/index.md)
+We can now turn to the next exercise [Tutorial 03: Matrix Vector Multiplication + Team Policy](./matVecMulTeamPolicy/index.md)